 Verification of high school graduation is required for first-time college students who will not be 18 years of age by the first day of instruction.
-Acceptable verification documents include a high school diploma, GED, Certificate of California Proficiency, a Target Letter submitted on school letterhead stating that you have fulfilled your graduation requirements, or a sealed high school transcript with your graduation date posted.
+Acceptable verification documents include a high school diploma, GED, Certificate of California Proficiency, a Target Letter submitted on school letterhead stating that you have fulfilled your graduation requirements, or a sealed high school transcript with your graduation date posted or electronically submitted high school transcript.